-The growth in the Dunchurch WwTW catchment is given an Amber status to demonstrate that a potential constraint exists and a solution to upgrade treatment processes on the limits of conventional treatment may be required from 2030 to ensure growth can be delivered without compromising WFD objectives.
-As the upgrades would not be required until the start of AMP9, funding for the upgrades is not required immediately and can be planned for by STW as certainty on the quantum of development increases.
+The growth in the Dunchurch WwTW catchment is given an Amber status to demonstrate that a potential constraint exists and a solution to upgrade treatment processes within the limits of conventional treatment may be required from 2029 to ensure growth can be delivered without compromising WFD objectives.
+As the upgrades would not be required until the end of AMP8, funding for the upgrades is not required immediately and can be planned for by STW as certainty on the quantum of development increases.